TWIML/TWIML-RAG/README.md

             - you can exit your virtual env using `deactivate`

 2. downloading the transcription data from google-drive
-    - download the data from https://drive.google.com/drive/folders/0AL0-_RLA7pqDUk9PVA - if you don't have access ask Sam or Darin
+    - download the data from (GOOGLE-DRIVE)[https://drive.google.com/drive/folders/0AL0-_RLA7pqDUk9PVA] - if you don't have access ask Sam or Darin
     - create a folder outside of the `TWIML-RAG` repo (so your data download doesn't get uploaded to github when pushing) & remember the full path of the folder with the data in it eg. `/home/<username>/twiml-transcripts`
+    - place your downloaded data in this folder and copy the path to enter later

 3. setting up your `.env` file with necessary keys for apis & cloud services
     - sign up to the openai api, or ask Sam for the shared projects' openai api key if there is one